Delivery-only 'ghost' kitchens flourish during pandemic

 Traditional caterers are getting in on the act, opening ghost kitchens under their own names and inventing new culinary offerings.

-"Everyone is trying to address the downward pressure on your margins," said Kristen Barnett, COO at Zuul who manages a facility in New York that houses nine different ghost kitchens.
+"Everyone is trying to address the downward pressure on your margins," said Kristen Barnett, chief operating officer at Zuul who manages a facility in New York that houses nine different ghost kitchens.

-Michael Roper, CEO of healthy fast-food chain Muscle Maker Grill, says a dark kitchen can be opened with a US$75,000 investment.
-A classic brick and mortar restaurant would cost "between US$350,000 and US$500,000," he said.
+Michael Roper, chief executive officer of healthy fast-food chain Muscle Maker Grill, says a dark kitchen can be opened with a US$75,000 investment.
+A classic brick-and-mortar restaurant would cost "between US$350,000 and US$500,000" he said.

 With a rental kitchen, "I can switch to a salad concept, to a burger concept.
-I can make those changes pretty rapidly and all the cost to me at that stage is some artwork and maybe secure the name," he said.
+I can make those changes pretty rapidly and all the cost to me at that stage is some artwork and maybe secure the name", he added.

 Zuul also offers its own ordering platform to help restaurants further improve margins.
 It is intended to replace deliverers like DoorDash or Uber Eats that can take up to 30 per cent of the cost of the order.